MylesTym/MylesTym.github.io/_posts/2025-08-27-Analyzing-Servicemember-Financial-Complaints.md

 title: An Analysis of Complaint Data Using Python and NLP
 date: 2025-08-27
 image:
-blurb: Utilizing 5 years of CFPB complaint data concerning three pillars of financial security, credit cards, car loans (or leases), and mortgages, we explore what how Servicemembers are reflected and what, if any, trends are present...
+blurb: Utilizing 5 years of CFPB complaint data concerning three pillars of financial security, credit cards, car loans (or leases), and mortgages, we explore how Servicemembers are reflected and what, if any, trends are present...
 ---

 ## Introduction